 |Connect to Windows VM using SSH||N/A||Available|

 Azure Bastion pricing involves a combination of hourly pricing based on SKU, scale units, and data transfer rates.
-Pricing information can be found on .
+Pricing information can be found on the Pricing page.
 You pay for the service as you go.
 You can access the Basic SKU in most regions (at the time of this post) for $0.19 per hour with free outbound data transfer for the first 5 GB per month.

 I've spun up an Ubuntu Linux VM that hosts a simple application in Node JS and nginx acting as a proxy.
 Let's say this application is currently responding slowly to my users, and I need to see directly on the server what's causing the bottleneck.
-You can find instructions for creating a if you'd like to follow along
+You can find instructions for creating a Linux VM on Microsoft Learn if you'd like to follow along

 When I created my server I only permitted HTTP and HTTPS protocols to access my server.
 My Azure Security Center managed subscription currently limits my account from allowing SSH or RDP to the public Internet.
 Rather than set up a special rule for just my home computer, I've disabled access to SSH via network completely on the NSG side.
 The Linux server itself continues to run the